SpiderNitt/statik/README.md

  |____/ \__\__,_|\__|_|_|\_\

  ```

 An IPFS-based version control system with static file hosting features.
 Basic functions like repo initiation, staging, committing, and logging have been implemented. (**Under active development**)

+## Why Statik?
+Traditional version control tools, such as Git repositories, operate under the assumption of a single, centralized blob storage.
+In the world of IPFS, data is partitioned into chunks and distributed across a network of peers, resulting in an inherently decentralized and immutable data structure.
+Statik fills the void by enabling version control in this decentralized paradigm, making it a robust alternative to centralized repository hosting services like GitHub.

+## Features
+Statik is built as a Command Line Interface (CLI) tool using TypeScript, ensuring easy accessibility via the Node Package Manager (npm).
+Key functionalities have already been implemented, including repository initialization, staging changes, committing, and browsing commit history.
+We're actively working on adding essential features like branching, merging, commit authorship, and more.
+Moreover, we plan to utilize DNSLink to establish mutable pointers to commit Content Identifiers (CIDs), potentially turning Statik into an attractive alternative for static file hosting, like GitHub Pages.

+## Data Security
+It's crucial to be mindful of what you stage with Statik.
+Since IPFS operates as a transparent and immutable protocol, sensitive information should not be included in the staging process.
+It's a trade-off for the benefits of decentralization and immutability.

+## Performance Consideration
+Given Statik's continuous interaction with IPFS nodes, command execution speed may vary.
+We're actively optimizing performance to provide the best possible experience.

+## Demo
 ![ezgif com-gif-maker (2)](https://github.com/SANTHOSH17-DOT/statik/assets/74037707/ed92b139-5882-494e-8303-acc1e0785dd1)

-### Description
-Statik is a version control tool built on the InterPlanetary File System (IPFS).
-This project leverages content addressing through the linked hash data storage format within IPFS.
-Furthermore, data remains immutable and decentralized.
-In IPFS, data is divided into chunks and distributed across multiple peers.
-Consequently, traditional version control tools, like Git repositories, cannot be stored directly, as they expect a single blob.
-Statik is a viable alternative to centralized repository hosting services such as GitHub.

-Statik is a Command Line Interface (CLI) tool developed using TypeScript and is readily available through the Node Package Manager (npm).
-So far, essential functions like initializing a repository, staging changes, committing, and viewing the commit history have been implemented.
-Other vital features, including branching, merging, commit authorship, and more, are actively in development.
-Additionally, DNSLink will be employed to create mutable pointers to commit Content Identifiers (CIDs).
-Therefore, Statik could be an alternative to static file hosting services, such as GitHub Pages.

-It's important to note that sensitive information should not be included in the staging process, given that IPFS operates as a transparent and immutable protocol.
-Another potential drawback is the command execution speed, as Statik must constantly interact with IPFS nodes.

 ### Requirements
 - Node v18.17.1